tarkancanova/CapstoneProject/README.md

 Enemies, enemy AI, UI and main menu

-----Project is done and no further improvements will be implemented.----
+----Project is not done and instead of FindWithTag etc. Zenject will be implemented, also improvements on aim and AI will be implemented.----